 A major gold heist has occurred that leaves everyone on a train dead.
 An insurance investigator becomes convinced it was done by a man thought dead.
 So he seeks out the man responsible for the supposed killing and the two work to solve the mystery and get the gold.

 This is the first of the films featuring Pretty Face and Jackass (and many more featuring the actors).
 It’s a lot like For a Few Dollars More.

 God’s Gun (1976)

 Screenwriter: Gianfranco Parolini (earlier screenplay: John Fonseca)

-A gang of thugs come to town and on of its members kills someone.
+A gang of thugs comes to town and one of its members kills someone.
 When they leave, the sheriff doesn’t want to do anything so the local priest goes after them, capturing the shooter and bringing him back to town.
 The gang rescues him and kills the priest.
 That’s when the priest’s twin brother, the gunman, shows up.